 - Fresh Dill and Parsley

 - Olive oil, Salt and Pepper

-What potatoes are best to use in salads?
+The best potatoes to use in salads

 Well, Yukon potatoes or red potatoes are perfect, if you have a choice.
 They are waxy, little less starchy and holds good shape when boiled.

 You can also use new potatoes for this recipe.
 Russet potatoes are more of starchy, hence perfect for baked potatoes or mashed potatoes.

 Usually, I prefer to go for baby potatoes as they cook right, just the way how we need it in salads and in side dishes like my za'atar roasted baby red potatoes, or Indian masala baby potatoes .
 They hold their shape better and do not fall apart when tossed.